 Tics are exceptionally common.
-Approximately 25% of children will experience at least one tic at some point during childhood.
-Somewhere between 1-5% of children will go on to have tics that last for more than one year (chronic motor/vocal tic disorder or Tourette syndrome).
+Approximately 20-25% of children will experience at least one tic at some point during childhood.
+Approximately 1% of all children will go on to have tics that last for more than one year (chronic motor/vocal tic disorder or Tourette syndrome).

 Why do people get tics?